Hospitals in Tyler, TX

 East Texas Medical Center Tyler

 Tracing its origins to 1949, East Texas Medical Center Tyler is a 464-bed hospital that specializes in acute care medicine and has more than 500 physicians on medical staff.
-ETMC Tyler admits about 20,000 patients annually, and it oversees more than 60,000 ER visits and about 13,500 surgeries.
-The hospital is a leader in hyperbaric medicine, cancer care, cardiovascular care and women's health, and in September 2015 began offering scoliosis surgery with a new Mazor Robotics Renaissance guidance system.
-About 7 million Americans develop scoliosis, which is a curvature of the spine, and options include either a brace or surgery to place straightening rods in the back.
+ETMC Tyler admits about 20,000 patients annually, and oversees more than 60,000 emergency room visits and about 13,500 surgeries.
+The hospital is Level I trauma center, as well as a leader in hyperbaric medicine, cancer care, cardiovascular care, kidney transplantation and women's health.
+In September 2015, the medical center began offering scoliosis surgery with a new Mazor Robotics Renaissance guidance system.
+About 7 million Americans develop scoliosis, a curvature of the spine, and options include either a brace or surgery to place straightening rods in the back.

-With Tyler's only neonatal intensive care unit, Trinity Mother Frances Hospital is a 404-bed acute care facility in the heart of Tyler that offers a complete range of services.
+With Tyler's only neonatal intensive care unit, CHRISTUS Mother Frances Hospital is a 402-bed acute care facility in the heart of Tyler that offers a complete range of services.
 They include trauma care, neurology and neurosurgery, nephrology, geriatrics, orthopedics, pulmonology and urology.
-The facility admits about 25,000 patients a year, performs 18,000 surgeries and treats about 70,000 ER patients.
-In 2015, Mother Frances Hospital was named one of the 100 Great Community Hospitals in America by Becker's Hospital Review, which ranks hospitals for their clinical and operational performance and financial stability.
+The facility admits about 25,000 patients a year, performs 18,000 surgeries and treats about 75,000 to 80,000 emergency room patients.
+In 2016, CareChex ranked CHRISTUS Mother Frances Hospital as the number-one hospital in Texas for patient safety and overall surgical and hospital care.
+The hospital also received recognition from Truven Health Analytics for the sixth straight year as one of the top 100 hospitals across the country

 UT Health Northeast

-Part of the renowned University of Texas System and the only university medical center in northeast Texas, UT Health Northeast treats 130,000 outpatients each year in the Riter Center for Advanced Medicine and admits over 2,500 inpatients to its University Hospital.
+Part of the renowned University of Texas System and the only university medical center in northeast Texas, UT Health Northeast treats 140,000 outpatients each year in the Riter Center for Advanced Medicine and admits about 4,000 inpatients to its University Hospital.
 Signature patient care programs include cancer, heart and lung disease, mental health, and primary care.
-UT Health is home to three physician residency programs, a School of Medical Biological Sciences, and the highly successful Biomedical Research Center.
+UT Health is home to three physician residency programs, a School of Medical Biological Sciences and the highly successful Biomedical Research Center.

 Texas Spine & Joint Hospital